Frankie’s generous gift to vision research

 Eliminating eye disease

 Frankie’s generosity was legendary, so Nicole is not surprised that she made a generous donation to the Centre for Eye Research Australia Foundation.
 The Foundation was established to support the long-term sustainability of the Centre for Eye Research Australia (CERA).
 In 2019 alone the Foundation gifted over $400,000 to advance CERA’s mission to eliminate major eye diseases and reduce their impact on people’s lives.

 “Frankie seemed to admire the work of Fred Hollows,” Nicole says.
 “She also did thorough research on the charities before she donated, so I’m sure she was passionate about finding cures for eye diseases.

 “Frankie has been donating to CERA since 2002.
 Preventing and treating blindness was obviously important to her as she also showed continued support to other vision charities by donating to Vision Australia and Fred Hollows.
 She was always a charitable person.”

 CERA’s vision is a world free from vision loss and blindness.
 For those affected by vision loss, the impact is profound – our researchers have the capacity to make a very real difference, but we cannot do this alone.

 If you’re considering leaving a gift in your will to advance CERA’s research, please call our Donor Relations Advisor, Elaine Levine, on 1300 737 757 for a confidential discussion.
-You can also learn more at Leave a gift in your will.
+You can also learn more about leaving a gift in your will here.